 - III.a.
 Would the project conflict with or obstruct implementation of the applicable air quality plan? - III.b.
-Would the project violate an air quality standard or contribute substantially to an existing or projected air quality violation? - III.c.
-Would the project result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? - III.d.
+Would the project result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? - III.c.
 Would the project expose sensitive receptors to substantial pollutant concentrations?